Miccighel/MichaelSoprano/site/content/publications/conference-paper-cikm-2020/index.md

   like clicks and mouse actions collected by means of an ad hoc logger.'
 publication:
   name: "*Proceedings of the 29th ACM International Conference on Information and
     Knowledge Management.
-Conference Ranks: GGS A+, Core A."
+Conference Ranks: GGS A+, Core A.*"
 hugoblox:
   ids:
     doi: 10.1145/3340531.3412048